yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

 Attribute |  What it does |  &nbsp;
 ---|---|---
-async | Load and Execute script immediately | Default async=true, example: ads, counters etc can download and run independendly defer | Load in order and Execute after the document is loaded | defer is used for scripts that need the whole DOM and/or their relative execution order is important. integrity | verification of Subresource Integrity (SRI) | useful for ensuring that a Content Delivery Network CDN is not serving malicious payloads type | Deprecaed- "text/javascript" & "text/ecmascript" Added - "module" |  JavaScript module.
+async | Load and Execute script immediately | Default async=true, example: ads, counters etc can download and run independently defer | Load in order and Execute after the document is loaded | defer is used for scripts that need the whole DOM and/or their relative execution order is important. integrity | verification of Subresource Integrity (SRI) | useful for ensuring that a Content Delivery Network CDN is not serving malicious payloads type | Deprecated- "text/javascript" & "text/ecmascript" Added - "module" |  JavaScript module.
 The processing of the script contents is not affected by the charset and defer attributes

 Summary: